xlyric/pv-router-esp32/README.md

-# Pv router Version 1.3 for ESP32 or TTGO T display
+# Pv router Version 1.6 for ESP32 or TTGO T display

+The Online Documentation is [HERE](https://pvrouteur.apper-solaire.org)

 # Photovoltaic router